ruizdurazo/ruizdurazo/notes/on-story/index.md

 #### 3. Consequentiality

-Link story elements with **“therefore”** or **“but”**.
-Never just **“and then”**.
+Link story elements with **"therefore"** or **"but"**.
+Never just **"and then"**.

 _A_ → _B_

-_A_ leads to _B_, and there's no going back.
+_A_ leads to _B_, and there’s no going back.

 Make it _feel_ consequential.

-Never tell a story using “and then”, “and then”, “and then” because that’s just horrible storytelling.
+Never tell a story using "and then", "and then", "and then" because that’s just horrible storytelling.
 Usually, that’s just a list of inconsequential elements that you can rearrange without changing the quality of the story.

 Make sure that each of the parts of your story create, or respond to, _consequences_ (even if they are out of chronological order).

 #### 4. Multiple plot lines

-If you have a complex story with several plot lines, you can use “**meanwhile back at the ranch**” to switch between them.
+If you have a complex story with several plot lines, you can use "**meanwhile back at the ranch**" to switch between them.

 Meaning: start with one plot line and build suspense, and then cut to the other one in order to avoid it feeling drawn out, to skip boring parts, or to just keep it interesting.

 Maybe they cross at some point (as they usually do).

-Examples: _Girl with the Dragon Tattoo_, _Star Wars_, and many, many TV series.
+Examples: _The Girl with the Dragon Tattoo_, _Star Wars_, and many, many TV series.

 #### Bonus tip: Instability & Loss of Control

 Every now and then, unsettling, tense, inevitable outcomes spice up a story.

 For most people, it’s an uneasy feeling to lose control.
-But the interesting thing is that they will want to endure the dispair, being fully engaged, hoping for catharsis and regaining control, no matter if the ending is happy or terribly tragic.
-They might know that they're in the middle of witnessing a trainwreck that can't be stopped, but they won't look away.
+But the interesting thing is that they will want to endure the despair, being fully engaged, hoping for catharsis and regaining control, no matter if the ending is happy or terribly tragic.
+They might know that they’re in the middle of witnessing a trainwreck that can’t be stopped, but they won’t look away.

 ## Shapes & Arcs

 Beyond story structures and elements, stories also have a shape, an arc.

-It's what determines the path the protagonist will go on, and whether there'll be a happy ending or a tragic one.
+It’s what determines the path the protagonist will go on, and whether there’ll be a happy ending or a tragic one.

 Stories have 6 primary arcs:

-- **“Rags-to-riches”** (Rise)
+- **"Rags-to-riches"** (Rise)
-- **“Tragedy”** (Fall)
+- **"Tragedy"** (Fall)
-- **“Man-in-a-hole”** (Fall-Rise)
+- **"Man-in-a-hole"** (Fall-Rise)
-- **“Icarus”** (Rise-Fall)
+- **"Icarus"** (Rise-Fall)
-- **“Cinderella”** (Rise-Fall-Rise)
+- **"Cinderella"** (Rise-Fall-Rise)
-- **“Oedipus”** (Fall-Rise-Fall)
+- **"Oedipus"** (Fall-Rise-Fall)

 ![Story Arcs](./images/story-arcs.png)[size: l, aspect: 720x540]